digitalcityscience/TOSCA-2-Backend/README.md

 - [Kartoza's Docker GeoServer](https://github.com/kartoza/docker-geoserver)

 Feel free to adjust the names and links as needed to thank other open source communities that have contributed to your project.

+## DEVELOPMENT Notes

+We are using the following tools to export SLD to Mapbox GL Style:

+geostyler -s se test.sld -t mapbox -o test.mapbox

+For this process we should prepare docker image for geostyler and use it in the pipeline.